Legal terms: ‘Dissolution’ and ‘nullity’

 What happens at court?

-1 All proceedings in the Family Court and Federal Circuit Court are heard in open court.
+- All proceedings in the Federal Circuit and Family Court of Australia are heard in open court.
 However, the court can order specific people to not be present in court.
-Proceedings are fairly informal and the court tries to ensure that they are not protracted (s 97 FL Act).
+Proceedings are fairly informal and the court tries to ensure that they are not protracted.

-The media may report family law cases, but it is an A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). to identify a party to the proceedings, a A person who can provide direct information based on their own knowledge about a relevant fact, and appears in court to give evidence about it.
-In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court., or a person associated with the proceeding.
+The media may report family law cases, but it is an offence to identify a party to the proceedings, a witness, or a person associated with the proceeding.
 There are wide definitions of anything that may identify a person (e.g. style of dress or occupation) (s 121).
 The penalty for this is imprisonment for up to one year.

-2 Spouses can be forced to be witnesses, and they are required to disclose communications made between them during the marriage (s 100).
+2. Spouses can be forced to be witnesses, and they are required to disclose communications made between them during the marriage.

-3 The court can forbid questions that are offensive, scandalous, insulting or humiliating unless it is satisfied that in the interests of justice the question should be answered (s 101).
+3. The court can forbid questions that are offensive, scandalous, insulting or humiliating unless it is satisfied that in the interests of justice the question should be answered.

-6 A person summonsed is required to attend the hearing unless excused by the court, and to produce whatever documents etc. as directed by the summons.
-The court can issue a A document issued by a court directing an officer to take certain action.
-May be a warrant of apprehension, directing that a person be arrested and brought before a court; a warrant of commitment, directing that a person be arrested and imprisoned; a warrant of distress, directing that a person’s goods be seized to satisfy a debt; or a warrant of seizure and sale of real estate. if the person does not attend.
-Non-compliance may result in an order for The amount charged by a lawyer for legal work.
-Lawyers can only charge the amount agreed with the client in a costs agreement or the amount stated by a court in its rules.
-The party who loses a case usually has to pay all their own costs plus most of the costs reasonably incurred by the other side.
-See also indemnity costs. caused by the failure to comply, as well as a broad range of other penalties available to be imposed by the court.
+6. A person summonsed is required to attend the hearing unless excused by the court, and to produce whatever documents etc. as directed by the summons.
+The court can issue a warrant if the person does not attend.
+Non-compliance may result in an order for costs caused by the failure to comply, as well as a broad range of other penalties available to be imposed by the court.
 A subpoena requiring the production of documents must be served seven clear days prior to the hearing.
 All subpoenas must be served personally, and conduct (fare) money must be provided.

 Hearing of divorce and nullity applications